Alonso de Sandoval: De Instauranda Æthiopum Salute

 During his stay in Lima, Sandoval began to write his work Naturaleza, policia sagrada y profana, costumbres y ritos, disciplina y catecismo evangélico de todos etíopes, which he completed in 1623.
 The work was printed in Seville in 1627.
 A second edition in 1647 came with the Latin title De Instauranda Æthiopum Salute.

 Both the title and the conception of the book seem to have been inspired by the work of another Jesuit, José de Acosta, whose De Procuranda Indorum Salute was published in Salamanca in 1589.
 In that treatise on evangelization in America with considerations on the indigenous peoples of Peru, Acosta posits that the success of the missionary depends on his capacity to be flexible, pragmatic and adaptable in his relations with future converts.
 Sandoval followed Acosta's example in his missionary manual.

 In the four books of De Instauranda Æthiopum Salute, Sandoval presented the available historical and geographical knowledge on the African world, a description of the suffering of slaves with an admonition to cruel owners, a practical guide for Jesuit missionaries, completed by a call to the Jesuits to serve with Africans in America.

 De Instauranda is considered one of the most important texts for the ethnography of African slavery in Iberian America, along with the works of the Portuguese Jesuits António Vieira (1608-1697) and Jorge Benci (1650-1708).

+Ministry to the enslaved

+Prior to Sandoval's landing in Cartagena, there was a recognized problem amongst missionaries and other religious workers that the newly arriving enslaved Africans were being baptized with little to no understanding of the Catholic doctrine or Christian ideals.
+After being sold, an overwhelming percentage of slave masters not only were indifferent to allowing any religious involvement such as confession or attendance of mass for their slaves, but many were staunchly opposed to it.
+This prevented any opportunity slaves may have had at religious development.

+Being significantly concerned about these circumstances, Sandoval dedicated himself to the mission of educating enslaved Africans on the Catholic doctrine, and to baptizing and converting them upon their arrival on slave ships in Cartagena.
+He spent years determining the best methodology in which to use to catechize these slaves, which he later outlined in his published work De Instauranda Æthiopum Salute.
+In addition to being influenced by Jesuit José de Acosta's publication, Sandoval was greatly inspired by Acosta's notion of the importance of involving Africans in religious practices and sects, rather than allowing their spiritual lives to cease after their baptism.
+Although he wanted to promote this continuation of spirituality, there was still a strong opposition to blacks taking on any important roles within the Church and they were often prohibited from entering certain religious institutions.